The Meseta

 Gerard Forde Avatar

-This next stretch takes you across the first half of the Meseta, and for me, it’s the finest section of the entire Camino Francés.
+This next stretch takes you across the first half of the Meseta, the hot and dry high plateau at the centre of the country, and for me, it’s the finest section of the entire Camino Francés.
 I’ve never understood why the Meseta is so maligned.
 People talk about skipping it by bus—they say it’s too flat, too long, too boring.
 But for me, it’s magical.
 Big skies.
 Whitewashed villages.
 Wheat fields moving in the wind like the ocean stirring.
 It’s incredible.

 People often say the first third of the Camino is about the body, because it’s physically challenging as you adjust to walking long days.
 And they say the last third is about the soul, as you approach Santiago.
 But the Meseta, the Meseta is about the mind.
 There’s a stillness to it, a space where your thoughts have room to stretch out and settle.
 So let’s get started.